kyverno/website/content/en/policies/pod-security-cel/baseline/disallow-host-ports-range/disallow-host-ports-range.md

 subject: Pod
 policyType: "validate"
 description: >
     Access to host ports allows potential snooping of network traffic and should not be allowed, or at minimum restricted to a known list.
 This policy ensures the `hostPort` field is set to one in the designated list.
+Note that Kubernetes Pod Security Admission does not support this rule.
 ---

 ## Policy Definition